 The Sub-Geog table allows you to relate areas to each other.
 An example of this could be for a region in your state.
-Using the SUBGEOG table you can relate all of the other geographies that are located in the region.
-For example Montana is a large state but we have a small population so for our Billings MSA it contains 3 counties, Carbon, Golden Valley, and Yellowstone counties.
+Using the SUBGEOG table all of the other geographies that are located in the region can be related.
+For example, Montana is a large state but has a small population so for Billings MSA it contains 3 counties, Carbon, Golden Valley, and Yellowstone counties.